-How can I possibly put such a poignant life-moment into words, in only 120 characters?!
+How can I possibly put such an important life-moment into words, in only 120 characters?!
 I decided to borrow someone else’s words, with a slight modification..

 I wrote the perfect words for the event; “Happiness is better when shared.”

 And from that moment, I accepted it.
 I decided to let go of the fight and to give in to the need to be right.
 For it was standing in the way of my happiness.
 Stealing moments of joy from my precious life – and all completely self-inflicted.